-The aims of our maths curriculum are to:
+The intent of our maths curriculum is to:

 - ensure all children enjoy, are engaged and have a positive attitude towards maths